 Rincon de la Vieja National Park is one of our favorite national parks in Costa Rica.
 It has two sections: Las Pailas and Santa Maria sector, both of which offer excellent hiking.

-Las Pailas sector: This sector is best for those looking for an easy hike.
-The 1 kilometer trail goes around the “boiling mud pots” where visitors can see the boiling and bubbling hot mud that comes directly from the volcano!
-There is also a seasonal waterfall (but January – April it’s like a trickle).
+Las Pailas sector: Best for a short hike.
+The 1 kilometer trail goes around the “boiling mud pots” directly from the volcano.
+There is also a seasonal waterfall.

-Catarata La Cangreja: This is one of our favorite waterfall hikes in Costa Rica.
-It is about 8 kilometers total (5 miles) through the tropical dry forest, ending at a small but stunning turquoise color waterfall.
+Catarata La Cangreja: One of our favorite waterfall hikes in Costa Rica.
+It is about 8 kilometers total (5 miles) through the tropical dry forest, ending at a small turquoise colored waterfall.
 Also in Las Pailas Sector.

 In the Santa Maria sector, there is a really nice hike that goes to some natural pools where you can take a dip.